-- 2.26 Because of the facts in Ben Nevis, the Supreme Court referred throughout to the "use" of provisions.
-However, the Commissioner considers that s BG 1 can also apply to an arrangement that "circumvents" a specific provision.
-The Commissioner considers this is a logical extension from the Supreme Court in Ben Nevis referring to the application of specific provisions.
-An arrangement circumvents a specific provision when it has been structured so that the specific provision does not apply to the arrangement. - 2.27 Circumvention can be seen in Penny, where the Ben Nevis approach was applied by the Supreme Court.
+- 2.28 The arrangement in Ben Nevis (SC) involved the "use" of specific (deduction) provisions.
+23 In Ben Nevis, the Supreme Court referred throughout to the "use" of provisions.
+Because of the facts, the Court did not have to consider an arrangement that involved the circumvention of provisions.
+However, as explained above, the Commissioner considers that s BG 1 can also apply to an arrangement that "circumvents" a specific provision.
+24 The Commissioner considers this is a logical extension from the Supreme Court in Ben Nevis referring to the application of specific provisions. - 2.29 Circumvention can be seen in Penny, where the Ben Nevis approach was applied by the Supreme Court.
 The Supreme Court in Penny stated: - [33] This case differs from Ben Nevis, in which this Court explained the proper approach to questions of tax avoidance.
 Here there can be no question of the taxpayers failing to comply with specific taxation provisions.

-The fixing of the low salary enabled most of the profits of the company from the professional practice to be transferred by way of dividends straight through to the trust, avoiding payment of the highest personal tax rate, and then use by the trust for the taxpayer's family purposes, including benefiting him by loans (Mr Penny) or funding the family home and holiday home (Mr Hooper).
+[35] The fixing of the low salary enabled most of the profits of the company from the professional practice to be transferred by way of dividends straight through to the trust, avoiding payment of the highest personal tax rate, and then use by the trust for the taxpayer's family purposes, including benefiting him by loans (Mr Penny) or funding the family home and holiday home (Mr Hooper).
 [Emphasis added]

-- 2.28 The Supreme Court concluded that fixing the taxpayer's salary in an artificial and contrived manner, along with other features of the arrangement, meant the arrangement was a tax avoidance arrangement.
-The fixing of the taxpayer's salary can be seen as circumventing the highest marginal tax rate (in Sch 1 of the Income Tax Act 1994). - 2.29 However, the fixing of the taxpayer's salary can equally be viewed as the structuring of an arrangement so that the taxpayer used (and thereby gained the benefit of) lower tax rates (also in Sch 1) in an artificial and contrived way.
-That is, the taxpayer's use of a lower marginal rate was outside of Parliament's contemplation because, in reality, the taxpayer had suffered no reduction in income.
+- 2.30 The Supreme Court concluded that fixing the taxpayer's salary in an artificial and contrived manner, along with other features of the arrangement, meant the arrangement was a tax avoidance arrangement.
+The fixing of the taxpayer's salary can be seen as circumventing the highest marginal tax rate (in Sch 1 of the Income Tax Act 1994). - 2.31 However, the fixing of the taxpayer's salary can equally be viewed as the taxpayer using (and thereby gaining the benefit of) the lower tax rates (also in Sch 1) in an artificial and contrived way.
+That is, the taxpayer's use of a lower marginal rate was outside Parliament's contemplation because, in reality, the taxpayer had suffered no reduction in income.
+Accordingly, it is possible that a single arrangement has the effect of both using and circumventing provisions in a way Parliament did not contemplate. - 2.32 An arrangement could be seen as potentially circumventing numerous specific provisions.
+Therefore, there has to be some logical link between the tax advantages arising under the arrangement and the provisions being circumvented.